The following items are required to be considered for admission to the university:

 All new first-time freshmen under 25 years of age who are degree-seeking are required to submit ACT, SAT, Compass, or Accuplacer scores.

-- American College Test (ACT) or Scholastic Aptitude Test (SAT) scores.
-Applicants who have not taken the ACT battery, or if the score is not available, must take the ACT on one of the established test dates set by the SUSLA Testing Center.
-Contact the SUSLA Testing Center at 318-670-6450 for testing dates.
+- Applicants who have not taken the either test must take the AccuPlacer on one of the established test dates set by the SUSLA Testing Center.
+Contact the SUSLA Testing Center at 318-670-9450 for testing dates.

 - We will accept test scores via fax.
 Fax to 318-670-6483.

 - Each student entering the university shall provide satisfactory evidence of immunity to or immunization against vaccine-preventable diseases to include but not be limited to measles, mumps, rubella, tetanus/diphtheria, and meningitis.
 This policy applies to all students entering the institution for the first time and all students returning after an absence of one semester or more.
 Under circumstances where the immunization records cannot be readily obtained, or for personal reasons, the student may sign an immunization waiver during the application process.
 In the event of an outbreak of a vaccine-preventable disease, students without immunization records will be exclude from the premises until the appropriate disease incubation period has expired or the unimmunized person presents evidence of immunization.

 A student is not officially enrolled until all steps prescribed by the institution are completed.
 Registration procedures are made available to students at the beginning of each registration period and are published in the semester class bulletin.
 If a student fails to complete registration within a designated period, a late fee may be charged.
 No credit is allowed for courses taken in which the student is not officially enrolled.
 A student is not officially enrolled until all fees have been paid.